 Are there bears at Killbear?

 Yes.
 Black Bears have a natural range that can take them through the Killbear region.
-For the safety of humans, and more importantly the bear population, it is important that campers bear proof their campsites by not leaving any food out.
-You can be fined by park staff if you don’t remove food from your picnic table and bear-proof your site.
+For the safety of people, and more importantly the bear population, it is important that campers bear proof their campsites.
+Do NOT leave any food or food containers out.

 Why is the park called KillBear?

-According to the website Friends Of Killbear, the First Nations called this point, Mukwa Nayoshing i.e. ‘Bear Point’.
+According to the website Friends Of Killbear, the First Nations called this point, Mukwa Nayoshing or ‘Bear Point’.

 But then why is it called “Kill” Bear?
 Nobody knows for sure.
-However, the best guess is there was an initial mis-translation of the word and the name Killbear ultimately stuck.
+However, the best guess is there was a mis-translation of the words and the name Killbear ultimately stuck.